MicrosoftDocs/msteams-docs/msteams-platform/resources/best-practices/best-practices.md

 ---
-title: BEst practice for apps
+title: Best practice for apps
-description: Best practices that you can power up using Microsoft teams and the capability to build apps in Teams
+description: Best practices and tips that you can power up using Microsoft teams and the capability to build apps in Teams
-keywords: teams apps scenarios ms.date: 01/26/2018
+keywords: teams apps best practices and tips ms.date: 09/20/2018
 ---
 # Best practices for apps in Microsoft Teams